-Newhaven Flood Alleviation Scheme and Clean, Gree, Marine Tech Growth Centre
+Newhaven Flood Alleviation Scheme and Clean, Green, Marine Tech Growth Centre

 The creation of the Newhaven Enterprise Zone was confirmed as part of the 2015 Spending Review.
-Starting in April 2017, eight key strategic sites will benefit from the designation, unlocking these for high-value development, new investment and supporting the expansion of existing businesses.
+Eight key strategic sites will benefit from the designation, unlocking these for high-value development, new investment and supporting the expansion of existing businesses.
 The Enterprise Zone will create and sustain at least 2,000 new full time jobs and deliver up to 55,000spm of employment floorspace.

-The Newhaven Growth Quarter on Denton Island officially launched on 21 April 2016.
+The Newhaven Growth Quarter on Denton Island officially launched on 21 April 2016 (pictured left).
 Over 12 years, it is hoped that more than 400 businesses will be supported and at least 330 jobs will be created (directly and indirectly), as well as support for business start-ups and for trainees and apprentices.
-So far, 46 jobs and 3 apprenticeships have been created and 15 businesses have been supported.

 Shoreham Flood Alleviation Scheme and Environmental Tech Growth Centre